zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide4.md

 In this lab, you will be querying files on the Oracle Cloud Infrastructure Object Storage (OCI) directly without loading them to your database.

-**Note:** Make sure you have completed Lab 3: Loading Data into Your New Autonomous Data Warehouse before you proceed with this lab.
+**Note:** Make sure you have completed Lab 3, **Loading Data into Your New Autonomous Database**, before you proceed with this lab.
 You will use the data files on the OCI Object Storage and the credential object from Lab 3 in this lab.

 To **log issues**, click <a href="https://github.com/millerhoo/journey4-adwc/issues/new" target="\_blank"> here </a> to go to the github oracle repository issue submission form.